Diamante-Smith/Active-Directory/README.md

 <br>

-(pic 24:59)
+(pic 24:21)

-- Now wants it loads up expand "Windows Logs" again -> Click "Security"
+- Now when it loads up expand "Windows Logs" again -> Click "Security"

-- From here then you will see the failures
+- From here then you will see all the failures,  They will be stated as "Audit Failures"

--

 <br>

+(pic 24:50)

+- When you pan to the right, you'll notice the "Event ID" and "Task Category," which detail the exact times of login failures.

+- It will also display the successful logins, along with the corresponding IP addresses.

 <br>

 <h2> Final Thoughts </h2>